How to start an LLC:

 5. Create an operating agreement.

-Although not required by any state, an operating agreement guides business decisions and states clearly the rules, regulations, and provisions by which the business will be governed.
+Although not required by most states, an operating agreement guides business decisions and states clearly the rules, regulations, and provisions by which the business will be governed.
 It shows who owns and manages the LLC, how profits are shared, and how future problems will be resolved.

 Types of LLCs: